Out of 15,684 evaluation forms, 96.54% said “Yes, I would recommend White Paper to a colleague

 Answered by: Marcia Shekerdemian QC

 Marcia is "a powerhouse," "absolutely first-rate and technically brilliant."
-She regularly acts in cross-border fraud and asset recovery cases.
-She sits as a Deputy High Court Judge and is author of ‘Receivers and Administrators’.
+She regularly acts in insolvency and cross-border fraud/asset recovery cases.
+She sits as a Deputy Insolvency and Companies Court Judge and is a contributing editor to Kerr & Hunter “Receivers and Administrators” (Sweet & Maxwell).

 Against a backdrop of recent and live cases, to what extent has the full and frank disclosure requirement morphed into a duty of fair presentation?